Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs

-Interestingly, this subroutine uses similar technique to the main construction of \cite{DHV20} -- in particular, the notion of $\varepsilon$-nets, first introduced in \cite{HW86}).
+Interestingly, the Chazelle-Welzl subroutine uses a technique similar to the main construction of \cite{DHV22} -- in particular, the notion of $\varepsilon$-nets, first introduced in \cite{HW86}.
 In this paper we show that these two constructions can be, in a natural way, replaced by only one argument.
 This requires going back on the basic definitions, in particular relaxing the conditions on the stabbing number, as well as different complexity analysis.
-We are, however, rewarded with a simpler and more ``straightfoward'' algorithm, naturally working in sub-quadratic time.
-What is arguably more important, this also brings down the time complexity of the algorithm, and opens new possibilities of its generalization.
-The high-level concept is as follows: we find a particular order on the vertices $v_1, \ldots, v_n$ of the graph, such that we have a guarantee that neighbourhoods of $v_i$ and $v_{i+1}$ differ relatively little.
-This is done by a randomized algorithm, using the concept of \emph{$\varepsilon$-nets}.
-Having achieved that, to solve $k$-\textsc{Diameter} it is enough to compute the differences between $N^k[v_i]$ and $N^k[v_{i+1}]$ for $i = 1, 2, ..., |V|-1$ (where $N^k[v]$ denotes all vertices of distance $\leq k$ from $v$) and our chosen order guarantees that the total size of these differences will be sub-quadratic.
-To do that, we incrementally compute larger and larger neighbourhoods.
-Going from $N^{j-1}[v]$ to $N^{j}[v]$ accounts for most of the work, and requires different approaches for various cases.
-In particular, we show how to apply this idea to graphs that are given implicitly, including geometric intersection graphs.
-Such an application requires an appropriate data structure, working on the neighbour lists of vertices to extend $j-1$-neighborhoods to $j$-neighborhoods.
-We devise such a data structure for axis-aligned unit square graphs, and then generalize it to any convex polygons.
-Our structure is based on \textit{persistent segment trees}, but to our knowledge, is has not been considered before in this form.
+We are, however, rewarded with a simpler and more straightforward algorithm, naturally working in subquadratic time.
+Furthermore, this also brings down the time complexity of the algorithm, and opens new possibilities of its generalization.